RIanGillisAlgorithms/shadowcasting_fov_3d/README.md

 * No multiplication/ divison

 ## Negatives
-* The tileCubes that lie on the view frustum edges are calculated 3 times, once each for x, y & z
+* The tileCubes that lie on the view frustum diagonals are calculated 3 times, once each for x-y-z, and two times for the adjacent view frustum edges, once each for x-y, x-z, y-z
 * An int queue is used to record each blocked tileCube
 * The rectangular view-frustum merge can be optimized